Skip to content

 On average, the AIP diet should last a minimum of 90 days before you can start reintroducing certain foods back into your diet.
 However, if you are more sensitive it may take longer to reintroduce foods back into your diet depending on your level of gut permeability and inflammation.

-How can you tell it is working?
+How can you tell if the AIP diet is working?

 You can tell the AIP diet is working by a reduction in symptoms.
 Although autoimmune conditions never completely disappear, you can put symptoms into remission and minimize flare-ups by focusing on healing your gut and driving down inflammation with an autoimmune diet protocol.